Kim Kardashian Goes Out Braless In Saran Wrap Sheer Gown Revealing Bare Breasts & Underwear

 Kim Kardashian is redefining what you can wear out in public – yet again!
 Her latest look is bold and very, very raunchy.

 Kim Kardashian, 37, is never afraid to go bare – and we’re not just talking about her naked selfies.
 On June 2, the reality TV star shocked her fans by posting a photo of herself wearing not very much out in public.
 In the jaw-dropping photo the Keeping Up With the Kardashians star stepped out in a totally see-through dress.
 No bra – just panties.
 Oh, yeah, and a coat to hide her breasts.
 Her Instagram followers couldn’t believe their eyes.
 One person wrote, “When you don’t know if it’s gonna be a hot, cold or rainy day.
 Dress for all 3.”

 Another fan added, “Plastic for an outfit…what has the world come too… better be recycled.”
-But not everyone was feeling her look.
+Not everyone was feeling her look.
 One person simply wrote, “WTF.”
+But Kim’s fans really shouldn’t be surprised.
+The beauty mogul loves to show off her body.
+Most recently she has been posing in the nude to promote her latest KKW Body fragrance, which features a mold of her very curvy, nude frame.
+Kim’s also long been a big fan of wearing sheer clothes in public.

+On May 10 she wore see-through flares to attend Cher’s concert in Las Vegas.
+Meanwhile, in January she was snapped in a sheer dress, which she wore while posing for a photo shoot on a Malibu beach.